Pony-House/Client/info/dev/preparing-changelog.md

-- web3js replaced by ethers
+- Web3.js replaced by ethers.
+Web3.js is no longer compatible with Pony House.
+If you have mods using web3.js, please migrate to the ethers v6.